When an SLM fits

 Signals that tip a task toward a small model: narrow label set, known schema, fixed vocabulary, high volume, tight latency, you own the input distribution.
 Signals that tip it toward a big model: open-ended input, genuine reasoning across multiple facts, creative writing of any meaningful length, or a task the system has never seen before and can't be retrained on.
 Hybrid shows up whenever one hop wants one and a different hop wants the other — which in practice is more often than you'd think.

 The tasks where SLMs still lose are the ones where the capability ceiling is the binding constraint.
-AIME math isn't out-of-distribution — the problems look like the ones in training — but the cognitive operation (multi-step deductive search with backtracking) is one that seems to require a model big enough to host parallel reasoning traces.
-Phi-4-mini-reasoning at 3.8B tops out around AMC-10 level (~80% on GSM8K, ~35% on MATH-500); o3-mini and DeepSeek-R1 clear AIME.
-No amount of fine-tuning a 1B model on math data closes that gap, because the ceiling isn't about what the model has seen — it's about what the forward pass can compute in one sweep.
+AIME math isn't out-of-distribution — the problems look like the ones in training — but the cognitive operation (multi-step deductive search with backtracking) is one whose limit appears to lift with scale and reasoning-RL on top of scale Dziri 2023 (Faith and Fate) DeepSeek-R1 2025.
+Phi-4-mini-reasoning at 3.8B is genuinely strong — 94.6% on MATH-500 and 57.5% on AIME 2024, comparable to o1-mini Phi-4-reasoning 2025.
+But the ceiling above that — full AIME mastery, frontier MATH problems, IMO-level work — is where DeepSeek-R1 and o3-mini still pull ahead.
+No amount of fine-tuning a 1B model on math data closes that gap, because the ceiling isn't about what the model has seen— it's about what the forward pass can compute in one sweep.
 Knowing which failure you're looking at — distribution shift or capability ceiling — is the whole diagnostic.

 The rest of Microscale is the working-out of this instinct.
 Act II shows you how SLMs actually work inside.
 Act III is the bestiary of ones you can use today.
 Act IV is how they learn to be that good.
 Act V is where they still break.
 Acts VI through IX take you from “I want a specialist” to “the specialist is live, serving traffic, paying for itself.”